 Email really is the easiest way to stay in touch.
-Students will give you their email addresses because they want to hear from you and work with you on a deeper level, so if you don’t step up, they will miss out.
+Students will give you their email addresses because they want to hear from you.
+And they want to work with you on a deeper level, so if you don’t step up, they will miss out.

-So let’s take a look at how you can start building up your email list today with these 5 steps to email marketing success!
+So let’s take a look at how you can start building up your email list today with these 5 steps to email marketing success for yoga teachers!

 The students in your class are your ideal students.
 They resonate with your vibe and they want to know what further value you can offer them.
 So commit to something new this week.

-Commit to asking the students in your class for their email addresses and permission for you to contact them via email.
+Commit to asking the students in your class for their email addresses and permission for you to email them.

-Quite simply you can bring a note pad to class and ask your students to write out their email addresses.
-Or you can create and print a research and health questionnaire for all students to complete, existing and new, and explain you’re wanting to learn more about them so that you can better serve them.
+You can simply bring a note pad to class and ask your students to write out their email addresses.
+Or you can create and print a research and health questionnaire for all students to complete.
+And then explain you’re wanting to learn more about them so that you can better serve them.
 It’s true!
 Use the info they provide to plan what you teach and better teach to what they need.

 There are many out there but I like MailChimp.
 It’s free when you start out and it’s amazing what you can do with Mailchimp when you start to get techy with it.
 It’s one business investment that makes you money instead of costing you money and it’s super easy to use.